• What you compare

 Relationship to invoicing and AR

-Customer payments may hit the bank before you apply them in invoicing software—or vice versa.
+Customer payments from accounts receivable may hit the bank before you apply them in invoicing software—or vice versa.
 Reconciliation helps you find unapplied cash sitting on the balance sheet and clean AR aging.

 Owner involvement